Ty: look at this shit [url]

 Ty: OKAY! phew

-fenrirlives asked: Have you used any of your Ty and Rickard conversations in twogag?
+fenrirlives said: Have you used any of your Ty and Rickard conversations in twogag?
 Can you please do that at some point?
 It would be balls off the wall hilarious

 Ty: So NBC had some live Sound of Music production